B1nus/Klipper-Backup/README.md

 # Klipper-Backup 💾
 Klipper-Backup is a script for manual or automated GitHub backups.
 It's Lightweight, pragmatic and comfortable.

+This is a fork to stop it from removing files before doing a backup.

 ## Installation

 ### Download: